Performing administrative management

 • Operator: Operational dashboard access, including query management and cancellation.

-• Viewer: Read-only access to metrics and logs.
+• Viewer: Read-only access to metrics.

-• Use the Active toggle bar when editing or creating a user to revoke access immediately without deleting the account's history.
+• Use the Active toggle when editing or creating a user to revoke access immediately without deleting the account's history.

 Defining role-based access control